NewZsh/NewZsh.github.io/index.md

 ---
-layout: post
+layout: home
-title: "Build a corpus for Chinese polyphone"
+title: "zsh blog"
 ---

 I have a blog